Assignment 1: Six Degrees of Kevin Bacon

 pointer arithmetic needed to resuscitate an actor and a film from the data

 images to helper functions.
-The (char *
+The (char *), (short *), and (int *)-casting

 gymnastics is by far the most error-prone form of coding we’ll require of you